rmpsc/Discord-Bot/README.md

 <img src="https://i.gyazo.com/83ae3a4d6e437a6410a37cbd4aef7af1.png" width="500">

 # Todoroki Discord Bot
-Discord bot created with the discord.py API wrapper.
+Discord bot created with the discord.py library.
 Provides both conveinent and fun features for all server members to utilize.

 ## Repl.it